MPaern/2025_data/README.md

-Code to summarize acoustic data from 50 locations fo 2025.

-Outcome is cm_2025.csv, with all the data for all the locations and overview_summary.csv that holds info for each site.
+First steps with raw data from 2025 recording period.
+Merging and initial overview code finds and combines all id.csv files in the directory and make some preliminary summaries to make overview_2025 document and cm_2025 document.
+It also has a plot for the recording period and missing nights.
+All missing dates are accounted for in the excel on onedrive, no 0-nights have been added back to the dataset.

 Untitled ©  CC BY 4.0